-In terms of benefits and flaws in the functionalities, both TCP and UDP have their own sides.
-To make an informed decision on which protocol is best for you, examine your IP demands.
-However, here we’ve prepared a complete guide while pointing out the differences between both of these network protocols.
+However, here we’ve prepared a complete guide while pointing out the differences between TCP vs UDP protocols.
 Have a look to weigh your options and choose the best one.

 What is TCP?